k2432532/TimeZone-Converter/GETTING_STARTED.md

-# 🚀 Getting Started with Smart TimeZone Converter V5.1
+# 🚀 Getting Started with Smart TimeZone Converter V5.1.1 (Selection-Only Mode)

 **Welcome!
-This guide will help you get up and running in 5 minutes.**
+This guide will help you get up and running in 5 minutes.
+The extension now works exclusively with text selection for a cleaner, more controlled experience.**

 ---